What Really Happens at a La Femme Boudoir Photo Shoot

 La-Femme-Boudoir-Photos-boudoiralbumweddinggift

-In the case of Boudoir, specifically, I believe that these types of images belong in an album.
-They're not exactly the kind of photos you'd go framing and displaying around your home.
+In the case of boudoir images, a hand-held album takes the cake.
+I mean, they're not exactly the kind of photos you'd go framing and displaying around your home.
 Generally, we like to keep these babies tucked away for enjoying in private, especially if there are kids at home.
-In 2020, you can expect to see lockable print boxes added to my list of offerings as well as albums.
-Beautiful little glass boxes holding your favorites images, printed on the best of the best paper.
-So exciting!
+If you'd rather have loose prints, I also offer beautiful custom print boxes and matted prints, all of which you can check out in the studio.

-One of my recent clients posted this poem as the caption to one of the photos from her session.
+Side Note: One of my recent clients posted this poem as the caption to her post on Instagram.
 It made more of an impact on me than I could have imagined, and spurred me to book my boudoir session.
 I think you'll like it too, so I'll leave this right here.

 The girl I used to be